-5.4 YouTube Videos
+5.6 YouTube Videos

 Runestone uses a YouTube API that broadcasts events when a reader interacts with a video.
 In this way, Runestone can record video-watching as an activity.
 As PreTeXt output we concede better behavior on small screens ("responsiveness") to enable this feature in a Runestone version.
+A @label attribute is necessary for persistence in the Runestone database.
 Various PreTeXt features, such as playlists, are not yet supported-make a request.